 - Parent contact regarding uniform policy.
-Parents asked to bring dress code appropriate clothing to the school so the student can be compliant with the school uniform policy. - The student will be provided a Hope Academy polo shirt and/or Khaki pants and must change into uniform.
-The student's phone will be confiscated as collateral and returned to the student at the end of the school day when the uniform is given back to the RTA. - Students are assigned 1 day on ISS.
+The parent will be asked to bring dress code appropriate clothing to the school so the student can be compliant with the school uniform policy. - The student will be provided a Hope Academy polo shirt and/or khaki pants and must change into uniform.
+The student's phone will be confiscated and returned to the student at the end of the school day when the uniform is given back to the RTA. - The student will be assigned 1 day of ISS.